pietraldo/chess_engine/README.md

 ## Introduction

-I'm building a chess engine in C++, using bitboards and some smart tricks with magic numbers to make it efficient.
-Right now, my main goal is to make the move generation better.
+I'm building chess engine in c++.
+Engine is based on Bitboards and MagicBitboards.
+It uses alpha-beta pruning and quisance search

-## Instalaction
+## Instalation

 ### Windows
 On Windows you can just open chess_engine.sln in Visual Studio and compile it.